software-patterns/workshop/patterns/neighborly-teams.md

-# Quiet Office
+# Neighborly Teams

-Enable programmers to focus on their work by providing a quiet office space.
+This pattern tells you how arrange an office space to resolve the tension between collaborative work and individuals' need for quiet and privacy.

 ---